Mart1ne1/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion deletes my first directory from tmp 10-back changes the current working directory to the previous directory 11-lists primts the lists in the current working directory then the parent directory and finally the boot directory
+9-firstdirdeletion deletes my first directory from tmp 10-back changes the current working directory to the previous directory 11-lists primts the lists in the current working directory then the parent directory and finally the boot directory 12-file_type prints the type of file in tmp called iamafile